CJStadler/state_machine_checker/README.md

 - If we cannot generate a counterexample/witness should we return an empty array or something else?
-- Tests for A modalities, Implication, and Or.
+- Specs for A modalities, Implication, and Or.
+- Spec for Transition.

 ## Installation